CentidoMS/CentidoMS/README.md

 CentidoMS
 =========

 CentidoMS is another CMS (Content Management System).
-I developed it two years ago.
+I developed it when I was 14 years old.
 Since then I never updated it.

-My plan is to create a better version of the CMS.
+It was my second attempt on creating a CMS (believe me that my first attempt was much worse than this attempt).
+I collected a lot of experience from this project.

 ## Copyright
 Copyright (C) 2013 CentidoMS